tatonetti-lab/nsides-release/README.md

 # NSIDES project

-Analysis notebooks and database interaction scripts for the NSIDES project
+Analysis notebooks and database interaction scripts for the NSIDES project.
+The goal of the NSIDES project is to extend adverse event discovery (specifically using FDA AERS data as in [[1](#1)]) to higher-order drug combinations, such as triplets, quadruplets, etc.

+<a name="1">[1]</a> Tatonetti, Nicholas P., P. Ye Patrick, Roxana Daneshjou, and Russ B. Altman.
+"Data-driven prediction of drug effects and interactions."
+Science translational medicine 4, no. 125 (2012): 125ra31-125ra31. [doi:10.1126/scitranslmed.3003377](https://doi.org/10.1126/scitranslmed.3003377)

 # Overview - Steps to run everything

 ### Preprocessing

-1. Download from the MYSQL database all outcomes (MedDRA concepts) (`nb/1.mimir/1.get_outcomes_meddra.ipynb`)
+1. Download from the MYSQL database all outcomes (MedDRA concepts) (`nb/1.server/1.get_outcomes_meddra.ipynb`)
 2. Create reformatted matrices of outcomes, also saving the id-to-index keys as vectors (`nb/2.preprocessing/1.format_outcomes_data.ipynb`)
 3. Create reformatted matrices of exposures, also saving the id-to-index keys as vectors (`nb/2.preprocessing/2.format_drug_exposures_data.ipynb`)